CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Sleeping

-“When a baby comes home, they’re incredibly tired,” says Helen Moon, a certified lactation educator based in Windsor, England, and author of Cherish the First 6 Weeks.
+“When a baby comes home, they’re incredibly tired,” says Helen Moon, a certified lactation educator and baby specialist in the US and UK with over 25 years of experience.
 “The trip will be strenuous.
 It may be the first time the baby is exposed to fresh air, the cold, the heat of the sun, the outside world.
 So a simple drive will give you a very sleepy baby.”
 Count on baby conking out shortly after walking through the door.

 “Grace slept in my arms for hours the afternoon we got home,” says Sarah S., mom to a 7-month-old girl.
 “She has never liked the car seat, starting with her ride home from the hospital.
 She (and I) cried the whole 10 minutes.
 By the time we arrived, her face was red as a tomato and she was exhausted.”